dqops/dqo/docs/reference/yaml/DashboardYaml.md

-## DashboardYaml
+## DashboardsFolderSpec
-Data quality dashboard definition YAML schema for a data quality dashboards list specification.
+Description of a folder with multiple dashboards or other folders.